egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 Following sections describes each type in details.
 ### Adverbial clauses

+{: .def}
-Adverbial clause is a type of subordinate clause, which typically add 'secondary information' to the main clause.
+>Adverbial clause is a type of subordinate clause, which typically add 'secondary information' to the main clause.

 Common subordinate conjunctions, which introduce a subordinate clause, include:
 - **Concessions**: although, as, as though, even, even though, though, just as though, whereas, while